home-assistant/home-assistant.io/source/_integrations/vultr.markdown

 Ensure you allow the public IP of Home Assistant under the Access Control heading.
 </div>

-To integrate your Vultr instances with Home Assistant, Add the device types to your {% term "`configuration.yaml`" %} file.
+To integrate your Vultr instances with Home Assistant, add the device types to your {% term "`configuration.yaml`" %} file.
 Each device type requires an API key.
 {% include integrations/restart_ha_after_config_inclusion.md %}